dsoto/ENSP-330-notes/energy-policy.md

 <!-- - let's do rough conversion to per capita -->

 ## Consumption growth

+Overall consumption can grow even if the energy per person is shrinking.
+If the population is growing, the overall consumption of energy can increase.

 ![](../figures/consumption_growth.png)

 ## State energy consumption per capita